ACECLOFENAC

-ACECLOFENAC belongs to a group of medicines called Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) or pain killers used to reduce and relieve pain, and inflammation (swelling) associated with osteoarthritis, rheumatoid arthritis and ankylosing spondylitis.
-Arthritis is a condition which affects the joints.
+ACECLOFENAC belongs to a group of medicines called Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) or painkillers.
+These drugs are used to reduce and relieve pain and inflammation (swelling) associated with osteoarthritis, rheumatoid arthritis, and ankylosing spondylitis.
+Arthritis is a condition that affects the joints.
 Symptoms include swelling, pain, inflammation, stiffness, and tenderness.

-ACECLOFENAC contains 'Aceclofenac' which works by blocking the effect of a chemical messenger known as cyclo-oxygenase (COX) enzyme that makes other chemical prostaglandins.
-By blocking the effect of COX enzymes, lesser prostaglandins are produced.
+ACECLOFENAC contains 'Aceclofenac', which works by blocking the effect of a chemical messenger known as cyclo-oxygenase (COX) enzyme that makes other chemical prostaglandins.
+By blocking the effect of COX enzymes, fewer prostaglandins are produced.
 This helps in reducing mild to moderate pain and inflammation at the injured or damaged site.

-You are advised to take ACECLOFENAC for as long as your doctor has prescribed it for you depending on your medical condition.
-In some cases, ACECLOFENAC may cause certain common side-effects such as dizziness, diarrhoea, nausea, and increased liver enzymes in the blood.
+In some cases, ACECLOFENAC may cause certain common side effects such as dizziness, diarrhoea, nausea, and increased liver enzymes in the blood.
 Most of these side effects do not require medical attention and will resolve gradually over time.
 However, you are advised to talk to your doctor if you experience these side effects persistently.

 Consult your doctor if you are pregnant or breastfeeding.
 ACECLOFENAC may cause drowsiness and dizziness, so drive with caution.
 ACECLOFENAC is not recommended for children as safety and efficacy have not been established.
 Avoid consuming alcohol along with ACECLOFENAC as it could lead to increased drowsiness and dizziness; it might also increase the risk of stomach bleeding.
 Keep your doctor informed about your health condition and medicines to rule out any side effects.